 Committee Member 2

 This study examined the relationship between Health Belief Model constructs as they related to dietary behaviors in a sample of university women 18-to-25 years of age (n=182).
 A cross-sectional, non-experimental design was utilized.
 Independent sample t-tests compared the mean of body mass indices (BMI) to dietary risk and race.
 Odds ratios amassed relationships between race and healthy food choices.
 Nearly one-third (32.4%) of participants were either overweight or obese.
 Black females had significantly higher BMI than white females; however, dietary risk from less-than-adequate fruit and vegetable consumption and consumption of high-fat foods were not related to race.
 Focus group participants (n=0) were not concerned about their risks of obesity and its sequelae, or appeared only somewhat concerned.
 However, all felt obesity-related illnesses were severe.
 None perceived a direct threat, although several admitted friends and fmaily members might be at-risk, ultimately resulting in a behavior change.

 Anderson, Vanessa Emily, "Utility of Health Belief Model Constructs in Predicting Dietary Behaviors Among Female University Students: A Pilot Investigation" (2006).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 629.